ianyh/Amethyst/README.md

 Contributing
 ============

-If you would like to see features or particular bugs fixed check out the Trello board [here](https://trello.com/b/cCg3xhlb/amethyst) and vote on things.
-It'll give me a better sense of what people want so I can prioritize.

 If you'd like to contribute please branch off of the `development` branch and open pull requests against it rather than `master`.
 Otherwise just try to stick to the general style of the code.
 There is a setup script to guide you through the process of installing necessary tools and getting dependencies built.
 To get started run

 ```bash